Multifamily

 After intense research into the NoHo neighborhood, community, region, and its past, present, and future, I engaged in dialogues, mind mapping, brainstorming, forced connections, and other creative stimulation techniques.
 I then proposed six name options to our key stakeholders, as seen in the following deck.

-Following some healthy debate, we settled on the winner:
+Following some healthy debate, we landed on:

 The Guild North Hollywood